BartoszCichecki/LenovoLegionToolkit/README.md

 Sometimes discrete GPU stays active even when it should not.
 This can happen for example, if you work with external screen and you disconnect it - some processes will keep running on discrete GPU keeping it alive and shortening battery life.

-This app allows you to deactivate discrete GPU, forcing all processes to move to integrated GPU and allowing discrete GPU to turn off and extend battery life.
+This app allows you to deactivate discrete GPU for a short amount of time, which will force all processes to move to the integrated GPU and allow discrete GPU to turn off and extend battery life.
 Toolkit will show you if the dGPU is active and how many processes run on it.
 If you hover mouse over the GPU status it, tooltip will contain list of active processes.

 Deactive button will be enabled when dGPU is active, you have Hybrid mode enabled and there are no screens connected to dGPU.